canvasxyz/canvas/packages/gossiplog/README.md

 Message IDs begin with the message clock, encoded as an [unsigned varint](https://github.com/multiformats/unsigned-varint), followed by the sha2-256 hash of the serialized signed message, and truncated to 20 bytes total.
 These are encoded using the [`base32hex`](https://www.rfc-editor.org/rfc/rfc4648#section-7) alphabet to get 32-character string IDs, like `054ki1oubq8airsc9d8sbg0t7itqbdlf`.

 These string IDs can be sorted directly using the normal JavaScript string comparison to get a total order over messages that respects both logical clock order and transitive dependency order.
-This means that implementing a last-write-wins register for message effects is as simple as storing and comparing message IDs as versions.
+This means that implementing a last-write-wins register for message effects is as simple as caching and comparing message IDs as versions.

 ### Authentication

-By default, GossipLog requires every message to be signed using the [`@canvas-js/signed-cid`](https://github.com/canvasxyz/canvas/tree/main/packages/signed-cid) signed data format.
+By default, GossipLog requires every message to be signed with a [`@canvas-js/signed-cid`](https://github.com/canvasxyz/canvas/tree/main/packages/signed-cid) signature.

 ```ts
 // @canvas-js/signed-cid